Isn’t it interesting that when something goes wrong, we shrug and say “Shit happens.”

 I learned that they represent “change” in almost every culture.
 That they can fly up to 40 miles per hour and see from 360 degrees.
 What little miracles they are.

-I was blown away to learn that dragonflies don’t fly until later in life and that their luminous colors only develop with maturity.
+I was blown away. to learn that dragonflies don’t fly until later in life and that their luminous colors only develop with maturity.

 Were these iridescent messengers here to show me that everything was happening in its perfect time?
-To stop looking at things in such a rigid way?
-And to see the beauty in showing your true colors later in life?

 By the fourth day, I finally got their message.
-Instead of writing the post I had planned to write, I decided to stop being so “rigid” and share this dragonfly magic with you.
+Instead of writing the post I had planned to write, I decided to stop being so “rigid” and to share this dragonfly magic with you.

 Once I finally wrote this, they were off.